wp-plugins/cp-image-store/readme.txt

 *   Units: Unit of measure for the images to be displayed in the CP Image Store with Slideshow and on the page of the image.
 *   Set watermark: Mark this checkbox if you want to display a watermark on image previews.
 *   Watermark text: Enter the text for the watermark.
+*   Watermark position: Allows display the watermark at bottom or middle of the images previews.
 *   Thumbnail width: Width of the thumbnail in pixels.
 *   Thumbnail height: Height of the thumbnail in pixels.
 *   Intermediate width: Width of the image preview in pixels.